zirafa/pushtape-player.js/README.md

             </div>
           </div>

-## Example template for playAll button (functions exactly like pt-play-pause)
+## Example template for playAll button (useful when you need a play-all button for a specific playlist, in addition to a global play-pause button.)
           <a class="pt-play-all" href="#" title="Play All">
             <span class="play-btn"><span class="pt-play-icon">▶</span></span>
             <span class="pause-btn"><span class="pt-pause-icon">❚❚</span></span>